California Forklift Accident Lawyers

 Failure To Chock The Forklift

 “Chocking” the forklift means placing a wedge in front of each wheel to prevent the movement of the forklift and the products it carries.
-Drivers should “chock” the forklift when they park the machine because setting the brake is not enough to ensure forklift safety if the load is too heavy.
+Drivers should “chock” the forklift when they park the machine because setting the brake may not be sufficient to maintain forklift stability if the load is too heavy.

 Exceeding Its Load Rating